 Specific techniques are used to address chronic pain and injuries of all types.
 Assessment, muscular re-education, postural release and proprioception are used to treat many ailments, conditions and diseases.

 Aromatherapy uses essential oils derived from plants to promote relaxation, invigoration or alleviate pain.
 Oils are custom blended for your needs.
-For example, ylang ylang, jasmine and geranium offer anxiety and stress reduction, while camomile, cypress and eucalyptus help relieve muscle soreness.
+For example, ylang ylang, jasmine and geranium offer anxiety and stress reduction, while yellow birch, marjoram and corn mint help relieve muscle soreness.

 TMJ Relief Masssage